ARISE-Initiative/robosuite/docs/modules/controllers.rst

 Action Dimensions (not including gripper): ``n`` (number of joints)

-Since our controllers transform the desired values from the policies/solutions into joint torques, if these values are already joint torques, there is a one-to-one mapping between the reference value from the policy/solution and the output value from the joint torque controller at each step: :math:`\tau = \tau_d`
+Since our controllers transform the desired values from the policies/solutions into joint torques, if these values are already joint torques, there is a one-to-one mapping between the reference value from the policy/solution and the output value from the joint torque controller at each step: :math:`\tau = \tau_d`.

 .. math::
     \begin{equation}